 Caring for someone with Alzheimer’s or dementia is a tough challenge.
-That’s why it’s so important to be as educated about the disease and how to manage it as you can possibly be.
+That’s why it’s such an important thing to be as educated about the disease and how to manage it as you can possibly be.

 In this article, we will go over some of the best books for caregivers about Alzheimer’s disease which are both informative for those who have been at the helm of care for an Alzheimer’s patient and also offer great resources on everything from how to manage the day to day challenges to caregiver support groups and services.

 Check out our new article on creating an Activity Calendar for Seniors With Dementia.
 It’s a great resource on activities to help you and your loved one keep busy and entertained.

 It’s important for family caregivers of an older adult who is afflicted with Alzheimer’s disease to carefully find books that will be helpful in their current situation.
 Different methods of care can have different needs when it comes to reading material.

 Reading a chapter or two once every couple weeks is enough for ongoing learning trends while also providing information quickly and easily.

 Here are some wonderful caregiver books filled with compassionate advice that may help you through this very challenging time of your life. – Print out a PDF list of these resources here.